ololadeS/Model/README.md

     ![image](https://user-images.githubusercontent.com/100509275/211209049-dda0bf70-6ad6-4bef-9b1d-53dcddc21480.png)
 and the models were fit to the tranning data and tested on the test data.

-- Model evaluation: The accuracy score for each model are shown in the below
+- Model evaluation: The accuracy score for each models are shown in the below
-             | Model | Accuracy Score
+             |Model |Accuracy Score
-             | Logistic reg | 0.83
+             |Logistic reg |0.84
-             | Random Forest | 0.96
+             |Random Forest |0.96

 ### Conclusion
 Both the Logistic regression and Random Forest model were able to accurately predict customer statisfaction with airline services but the random forest had a better performance